Empyrrhus/MIDI-To-Shawzin/README.md

 # Usage
 <a href="https://github.com/Empyrrhus/MIDI-To-Shawzin/releases/">Download</a> the executable, then drag a MIDI file onto "Midi to Shawzin.exe".
 The output files will be in the same folder as the MIDI file.

-Alternatively, you can clone the repository and run the program from command line:
+Alternatively, if you don't want to download an exe file, you can clone the repository and run the program from command line:
 ```
 >pip install -r requirements.txt
 >python midiToShawzin [MIDI file]